Dumblevor/hackertrees_front/README.md

 ## Approach

-The idea from the beginning was to create a specialised professional network site for IT professionals.
+The idea from the beginning was to create a specialised network site for IT professionals.
 Me and my team wrote up user stories and wireframes using Miro:
 ![miro-screen](./readme-assets/miro-screen.png)

-I took the lead on the social aspect of the site, including filtering, show/hide comments, tags, CRUD posts and comments, both on the fronend and backend.
+I took the lead on the social aspect of the site, including filtering, show/hide comments, tags, CRUD posts and comments, both on the frontend and backend.
 I also contributed to the home page, the middleware on the backend, the footer, about us page, login, register and logout.

 ## Timeline